Your supporting information – compliments and complaints

 Think broadly about sources of compliments and complaints

-87 For each annual appraisal you should collect, discuss and reflect on:
+105 For each appraisal you should collect, discuss and reflect on:

 Reflecting on compliments and complaints